opentripplanner/OpenTripPlanner/ARCHITECTURE.md

 introduction to OTP architecture.
 The OTP project GitHub issues are a good place to look for detailed discussions on many design decisions.

-We document Architectural Decision in a log.
-Make sure you as a developer is familiar with the decisions and follow them.
+We document [Architectural Decision](ADRs.md) in a log.
+Make sure you as a developer are familiar with the decisions and follow them.
 Reviewers should use them actively when reviewing code and may use them to ask for changes.

 Be sure to also read the [developer documentation](docs/Developers-Guide.md).